This feature is currently provided as a beta release.

 Third-party event ingests

-External events are another new information source that the enhanced AI engine analyzes along the root-cause detection process.
-Such events are either semantically predefined, such as deployment, configuration change or annotation or can be generic events on each severity level such as availability, error, slowdown, resource or just informational purpose events.
-External events can also contain key-value pairs to add additional context information about the event.
-See following example for a third-party deployment event that was sent through the REST event API and was collected along the root-cause process:
+- informational purpose events External events can also contain key-value pairs to add additional context information about the event.
+See the following example for a third-party deployment event that was sent through the REST event API and was collected along the root-cause process:

 Another improvement within the new analysis is the detection of grouped root-causes.
-While the old analysis did detect root-cause candidates on individual components rather than on group level this always led to an information explosion in case of highly clustered environments.
+While the old analysis detected root-cause candidates on individual components rather than on group level, it always led to an information explosion in case of highly clustered environments.

 Imagine a case where you run 25 processes within a cluster to serve a microservice.
-If some of the processes were identified as root-cause Dynatrace root-cause section did show individual instances rather than explaining the overall problem.
+If some of the processes are identified as root-cause, the Dynatrace root-cause section displayed individual instances rather than explaining the overall problem.

 The new analysis identifies root-cause candidates on group level to explain the overall situation, such as a set of outliers within a large cluster of service instances.